The Real Reason Streaming Services Cancel Shows (It's Not Just Ratings)

 Streaming services are global.
 A show that performs well in the US but fails internationally is more vulnerable than a show with a balanced global audience.
 International rights deals, dubbing costs, and regional content regulations all factor in.
 A show that requires expensive dubbing for global release costs more than a show produced primarily in English.

-Tax Write-Offs
+Tax Write-Offs and the Content Purge

 Perhaps the most cynical factor.
 Streaming services have begun removing completed shows from their platforms to claim them as tax losses.
 By writing off the residual value of a show, the company reduces its tax burden — sometimes saving more money than the show's original production cost.
-This is exactly what happened to a number of shows in the so-called "Max purge" of 2022, and it remains a real risk for any show sitting in a streaming back catalogue without an active audience.

 Strategic Fit and Content Mix

-Sometimes a show is cancelled not because it failed, but because it doesn't fit the platform's evolving strategy.
+Sometimes a show is cancelled not because it failed, but because it does not fit the platform's evolving strategy.
 If a streaming service decides to invest heavily in reality programming, a scripted drama with a niche audience becomes expendable.
 If a platform wants to expand in a particular genre, an existing show may be cut to make room for new investments.
 These are portfolio decisions, made at the executive level, with little regard for individual show quality.

 The Real Frustration